-The National Commission for Scientific and Technological Research (Comisión Nacional de Investigación Científica y Tecnológica – CONICYT) has developed a program to support access to scientific and technological information from Chile (Acceso a la Información Científico-Tecnológica Generada en Chile ) with several open access events and initiatives, as well as an institutional repository with full-text scientific output and the Chilean Scientific Journals Program that promotes journal quality and works together with Latindex that links to 112 open access journals from Chile, and with Scielo for the Scielo Chile searchable digital collection of 96 full-text peer-review open access journals.
-In DOAJ, Chile has registered 125 open access journals.
-And the Redalyc searchable collection of full-text peer-review journals from Chile has today 66 open access journals. eQuipu is a searchable collection of Chilean journals indexed by ISI.
+The National Commission for Scientific and Technological Research (Comisión Nacional de Investigación Científica y Tecnológica – CONICYT) has developed a program to support access to scientific and technological information from Chile (Acceso a la Información Científico-Tecnológica Generada en Chile ) with several open access events and initiatives, as well as an institutional repository with full-text scientific output and the Chilean Scientific Journals Program that promotes journal quality and works together with Latindex and Scielo for the Scielo Chile searchable digital collection of full-text peer-review open access journals.
+As of June 2015, DOAJ has registered 148 open access journals. eQuipu is another searchable collection of Chilean journals indexed by ISI.

 The Consortium for Access to Electronic Scientific Information (Consorcio para el Acceso a la Información Científica Electrónica – CINCEL) complements access to international resources with promotion and access to national output in science and technology.
 It is an initiative supported by the National Council of Chilean Universities Presidents (Consejo Nacional de Rectores de Universidades Chilenas CRUCH) and CONICYT.

 Several universities have developed their open access journal portals (ex.
 University of Chile), and institutional repositories (ex.
 CAPTURA from the same University of Chile).
-Chile has registered seven open access repositories in ROAR and in OpenDOAR, mainly university initiatives with strong presence of theses collections plus other contents: journal articles, conference papers, teaching materials and other publications.
-No mandates registered in ROARMAP.
+Chile has registered 19 open access repositories in OpenDOAR, mainly university initiatives with strong presence of theses collections plus other contents: journal articles, conference papers, teaching materials and other publications.
+No mandates registered in ROARMAP, highlighting the need for the establishment and implementation of OA policies at the national and institutional level.

 The Chilean University Network (Red Universitaria Nacional / REUNA) is the national focal point of RedCLARA in Chile and, together with CONICYT, they are the national representatives of Chile in the Latin America Network of Institutional Repositories National Systems (Red Federada Latinoamericana de Repositorios Institucionales de Documentación Científica REUNA is also member of CoLaBoRa, the Latin America Community of Digital Libraries and Repositories.